 Doing the same workout day after day can get stale, and it’s hard to get excited about your workout.
 I definitely recommend finding a workout you genuinely enjoy and mixing it up so you aren’t doing the same one day after day.
-If you’re a running your workout is probably similar each day.
+If you’re a runner your workout is probably similar each day.
 But you can mix it up by finding new trails to run on, instead of limiting yourself to the treadmill.
-For at-home exercisers like me, there are literally an endless supply of workout videos available online!
+For at-home exercisers, there is literally an endless supply of workout videos available online!
 I love that I can do a different workout each and every day, and I can try new workouts I would never have done otherwise.
-My favorites are kickboxing and Pilates!

 You Might Also Like: My 5 Favorite YouTube Videos for Working Out at Home

 I finally broke down and joined a gym last year, and I’ve been really consistent about going several times per week.
 I think one big motivator for me is that I’m spending money on it each month, and don’t want to allow myself to waste that money.
 It’s also in a super convenient location and easy to hit on the way home.

 A gym membership is also convenient if you don’t have workout equipment at home.
 They’ve got all the equipment you need, so no other investment is necessary.

 Of all the tips I shared, I think this one is most important.
 I know plenty of people who truly enjoy working out, and it’s an important part of their day.
 But I know more people who are trying to get in better shape and reach fitness goals and struggle because fitness doesn’t come naturally to them.
 But remember why you’re doing it is immensely important in staying motivated.